 Fortunately, in 1995, the Colombian government established the Morca-Boyaca workshop to keep young men and boys out of these hazardous mines.
 The Morca‐Boyaca project aims at being able to eradicate child labour in the mines and provide these young boys with a better and healthier source of income.
 The mine's owner donates the coal allowing the workshop to teach how to make jewelry from their local coal.
 Since its inception on the program has grown to two separate workshops and continues to expand through local markets and partnerships.

 After spending a couple of hours in town, I leave Jose and his kids with two promises.
 One, I'm definitely supporting them by placing orders for coal ankers.
-Two, I ask what Jose needs to make the teaching experience be er.
+Two, I ask what Jose needs to make the teaching experience better.
 Over the next couple of months Jose receives several Dremels, sandpaper, face masks, safety goggles, Dremel bits, carving tools and files.